Andrew Gachkar: San Diego Chargers

-Gachkar was selected by the San Diego Chargers in the seventh round (234th overall) of the 2011 NFL Draft.
+Gachkar was selected by the San Diego Chargers in the seventh round (234th overall) of the 2011 NFL draft.
 On July 28, 2011, he was signed to a four-year deal with the Chargers.
 As a rookie, he posted 15 defensive tackles and 12 special teams tackles (second on the team).

 He became a valuable special teams player, while also being a solid reserve linebacker.
 In 2012, he recorded 13 tackles (2 for loss), one sack and 8 special teams tackles.

 In 2013, he started 3 out of 16 games, making 33 tackles (one for loss), one forced fumble and 8 special teams tackles.
 He had 6 tackles and one forced fumble against the Tennessee Titans.
 He made 8 tackles against the Washington Redskins.

 In 2014, he received more playing time due to injuries and defensive coordinator John Pagano rotations at linebacker.
 He appeared in 15 games with 5 starts, registering, 49 tackles (6 for loss), one sack, one pass defensed 16 special teams tackles and also scored his first NFL touchdown against the St. Louis Rams on a fumble recovery.
 He had 8 tackles against the Denver Broncos.

 Dallas Cowboys

 On March 15, 2015, he signed with the Dallas Cowboys a two-year, $5.5 million contract, reuniting with former Chargers special teams coordinator Rich Bisaccia.
 As a reserve linebacker, he showed the ability to play all three positions and made Jasper Brinkley expendable.
 He started against the New Orleans Saints and posted 6 tackles.
 In the eighth game of the season against the Philadelphia Eagles, he saw extended time in place of Sean Lee who was out with a concussion, while tallying 4 tackles (one for loss).
 He played in every game, registering 8 special teams tackles (tied for fourth on the team) and 13 defensive tackles.

 In 2016, he remained a core special teams player, making 7 defensive tackles, 2 quarterback pressures and 7 special teams tackles (tied for fourth on the team).
-In the season finale against the Philadelphia Eagles, the Cowboys rested players for the playoffs and Gachkar saw extended playing time, posting 5 tackles (one for loss), 2 quarterback pressures and a half-sack.
+In the season finale against the Eagles, the Cowboys rested players for the playoffs and Gachkar saw extended playing time, posting 5 tackles (one for loss), 2 quarterback pressures and a half-sack.
 He wasn't re-signed after the season.